Skip to main content

 Geothermal energy is a very reliable source of power

-One of the biggest advantages of geothermal energy is that geothermal power is a very predictable and reliable source of energy, especially in comparison to other renewable energy resources like wind energy and solar energy.
+One of the most significant advantages of geothermal energy is that geothermal power is a very predictable and reliable source of energy, especially in comparison to other renewable energy resources like wind energy and solar energy.
 While wind and solar are more intermittent sources that require energy storage in order to be used most effectively at a large scale, geothermal power plants have a generally consistent power output no matter the time of day or season.
 This has many positive implications, notably that geothermal power is an appropriate source for meeting baseload energy demand.

 Geothermal power plants have a small land footprint

 Another advantage of geothermal power plants over other large-scale wind power, solar energy, or hydroelectric installations is the relatively low footprint of a geothermal plant.
-This is because, unlike wind, solar, and hydropower, geothermal energy comes from within the earth, and we don’t need to build out collection setups over large swaths of land surface to harness it.
-For reference, National Geographic estimates that a geothermal power plant capable of producing 1 gigawatt-hour (GWh) of electricity would take up approximately 404 square miles of land surface, while a wind farm at the same energy output would need about 1,335 square miles, and a solar farm would need about 2,340 square miles.
-That’s 88 percent less space for a geothermal power plant compared to a solar farm, both sized at 1 GWh.
+This is because, unlike wind, solar, and hydropower, geothermal energy comes from within the earth, and we don't need to build out collection setups over large swaths of land surface to harness it.
+For reference, National Geographic estimates that a geothermal power plant capable of producing one gigawatt-hour (GWh) of electricity would take up approximately 404 square miles of land surface, while a wind farm at the same energy output would need about 1,335 square miles, and a solar farm would need about 2,340 square miles.
+That's 88 percent less space for a geothermal power plant compared to a solar farm, both sized at one GWh.

 There are large-scale and small-scale applications for geothermal power

-Geothermal energy isn’t just for large power plants; in fact, one of the most efficient ways to use heat from the earth is to harness it with a geothermal heat pump for a residential or commercial building.
-Unlike geothermal power plants, geothermal heat pumps take advantage of low-temperature geothermal reservoirs which are available just about everywhere.
+Geothermal energy isn't just for large power plants; in fact, one of the most efficient ways to use heat from the earth is to harness it with a geothermal heat pump for a residential or commercial building.
+Unlike geothermal power plants, geothermal heat pumps take advantage of low-temperature geothermal reservoirs, which are available just about everywhere.

 The geothermal energy industry is expanding quickly

-The geothermal energy industry is relatively young, and expanding with new technologies, research and development, and an influx of new projects.
+The geothermal energy industry is relatively young, expanding with new technologies, research and development, and an influx of new projects.
 These enhancements to the industry are making geothermal energy more accessible, efficient, and applicable to a wider variety of use cases.

 Geothermal energy infrastructure has longevity

 Geothermal heating and cooling systems have a very long lifespan in comparison to many other green energy solutions.
-The US Department of Energy estimates a 20 year lifespan for heat pumps, and up to 50 years for the underground infrastructure.
+The US Department of Energy estimates a 20-year lifespan for heat pumps and up to 50 years for the underground infrastructure.

 Disadvantages of geothermal energy